Sibada/VICmodel/cran-comments.md

+## Resubmission
+This is a resubmission.
+In this version I have:

+* Fix the significant warnings of the compilation of VIC source codes under win-builder environment.

 ## Test environments
 * Mac OS X 10.13.3 (on travis-ci), R 3.5.0
 * ubuntu 14.04.5 LTS (on travis-ci), R 3.5.0